 Today.
 Arms full of frilly daffodils and stripy tulips.
 Dust banished and a cat purring loudly.
 A weird sense of disfranchisement from the usual routine.
-My usual rituals of one cup of tea after another, a laptop perched on my knee.
+My usual rituals of one cup of

 I’m not hungry today.
 As this has been a weekend stuffed with food, my appetite is sated, my stomach full with junk and Mother’s Day chocolate.
 My brain buzzing with all the possibilities a Spring Monday brings: lines laden with cold laundry, the coffee table laden with books I must carve out an hour or two to read, my mind quietly determined and my legs itching to run.
 On the spot if necessary.
 For those who consider treading water to be waste of time on the journey to contentment are wrong.
 Treading water gives one time to ruminate and rumination on a sunny day is one of the closest things to quiet wonderful.